tartley/gloopy/README.md

 # Dependencies

-Written mostly on Windows, tested occasionally on Ubuntu.
+Originally written on Windows, run occasionally on OSX, andc all recent development on Ubuntu.

 - Python 2.7

-Also Python packages specified in requirements.txt
+Also Python packages specified in setup.py.

 # Documentation